 Gemènyo

 Gemènyo (Mènyo) was a courier of the Shimusògo clan.
 He was best friends with Hyonèku and Desòchu.
-He smoked a pipe almost constantly ever since he got it as a gift from a grateful customer.
+Throughout most of his adulthood, he smoked a pipe almost constantly ever since he got it as a gift from a grateful stranger.

 Early Life

-On Gemènyo’s first successful courier run by himself, he was given a gift of a stone pipe.
+On one of Gemènyo's courier runs by himself, he was given a gift of a stone pipe by a stranger he had met during his rite.
 At that point, he had never smoked nor had anyone in the Shimusogo Valley done so.
 He honored the gift and learned how to use it, quickly becoming addicted to smoking weed.
 Ever since, he had carried the pipe with him and only put it away when he was doing long-distance running.

 Sand and Blood